jank-lang/jank/book/src/reference/error/parse/duplicate-keys-in-map.md

 # parse/duplicate-keys-in-map
-Duplicate keys in map literals are not allowed.

-## Additional explanation
 This happens when the same key appears more than once in a map literal.
-For
-example:
+For example:

 ```clojure
 {:a 1